A Answers (2)

 As we age, our bodies and all our organ systems begin to age as well.
 This is pretty obvious as many elderly people become frail and skin begins to wrinkle, which are the most obvious signs.
 The same thing can happen to our minds as well.
 As we age our brains can atrophy, which can lead to some symptoms of forgetfulness.
 The difference between dementia and normal aging is the ability to function and complete daily activities of living such as shopping, cooking, brushing teeth, and so forth.
 A person with dementia will have difficulty with theses tasks as well as memory issues.
 To distinguish between dementia and normal aging, we need to watch for symptoms such as repetitive questing, decreased organization, forgetting recent events, changes in hygiene and so forth.
 The best defense against dementia and forgetfulness is to keep an active mind and learn new things.

-John Growdon, Neurology, answeredPhysicians often use a list like this to help differentiate between normal aging and dementia:
+John Growdon, MD, Neurology, answeredPhysicians often use a list like this to help differentiate between normal aging and dementia:

 - The person remains independent in daily activities.

 - The person complains of memory loss but can provide considerable detail regarding incidents of forgetfulness.

 - The individual is more concerned about alleged forgetfulness than close family members are.

 - Recent memory for important events, affairs, and conversations is not impaired.